Artwork: Taiwan 2023

 “As a woman, I want to explore the female identity through my artwork.
 The subjects of my art always depict the relationship of mothers, women, and people”.

-Hui-Wen HSAIO was born in Tainan, Taiwan, in 1993.
+Hui-Wen HSIAO was born in Tainan, Taiwan, in 1993.
 In 2017, she received her bachelor’s degree in Visual Communication Design at Kun Shan University in Tainan.

 She is currently pursuing a master’s degree in Intermedia Art Therapy (Intermediale Kunstterapie) at MSH Medical School in Hamburg, Germany.